 The intensity of summer heat in Las Vegas isn’t apparent in photos.
 Imagine, though, after a short time in the sun my camera became too hot to touch.

 Dusk provides only some relief from the heat.
 At least one can hold a camera without burning the fingers.
 Here is Hotel Bellagio.
 The immense fountain is one of the seven wonders of the entertainment world.
 Fountain jets are seemingly capable of shooting water nearly as high as the hotel itself.
 The water blasts and light effects are timed and synchronized to music played over a superb outdoor sound system.
 Sinatra is most typically played.
 But I’ve heard orchestral pieces and popular movie themes played as well.
 It is simply impossible to walk by without stopping during a performance.

-I’d say The Flamengo is better displayed in a video clip.
+Flamengo Neon would better be illustrated with a video clip.
+But looking good a still, nontheless.
 One of the more recognizable landmarks and light displays of The Strip.